-Established in 1984, Buxton Village Books makes its home in a charming old cottage with sloping, creaky floors.
+Established in 1984, Buxton Village Books makes its home in a vintage island cottage with sloping, creaky floors.
 The owner, Gee Gee Rosell, has a welcoming smile and great taste in books.
-Look for cookbooks, local interest books and music, fiction, nonfiction, best sellers, a great selection of Southern fiction, mysteries, field guides, unique greeting cards and note cards, journals and much more.
-Buxton Village Books is now selling Kobo e-books and e-readers.
+Look for current bestsellers in fiction and non-fiction, cookbooks, local interest books, a great selection of Southern and contemporary fiction, mysteries, field guides, unique greeting cards and journals.
+Buxton Village Books offers a great selection in a charming space and maintains a website so you can shop local when you’re not on Hatteras Island.
 The shop is open year round.

 Come by Indian Town Gallery to experience the joy of art!
 Now entering their 16th season, Indian Town Gallery is featuring their freshest and most original collection of handmade jewelry, painting, pottery, photography and sculpture yet.
 Their selection of local and coastal work is massive, and they have lots of North Carolina jewelry and pottery, too.
 If you’re looking for a one-of-a-kind gift, they’ve got all sorts of art and accessories made out of metal car engine parts, wine bottles, recycled glass, forks and spoons, old license plates, vinyl record albums and much more to adorn your home or body.
 One look in Indian Town Gallery and you’ll be convinced that the spirit of creativity is abundant by the sea.
 The upcoming season offers lots of exciting classes in mediums such as watercolor and oil painting, photography, sea-glass jewelry making and more, plus frequent trunk shows with some of their favorite artists.
 Be sure to stop in and visit, or call or check Facebook for their weekly schedule of activities.